-We hold parent /family events regularly such as our summer and winter fairs, along with Mother's day, father's day, pumpkin carving, book sharing days and many more.
+We hold parent /family events regularly such as our summer and winter fairs, along with Mother's Day, father's day, pumpkin carving, book sharing days and many more.
 Parents with children who are receiving support through a 'one plan' have regular review meetings to discuss their progress and plan outcomes, alongside our SENCO, the key person and any other relevant professionals.
 The nursery has a parents group which all parents are welcome to join.
 They meet at the nursery termly to discuss what they might like to see implemented throughout the setting.
 They can also bring up any questions or queries on behalf of any other parents.
 We have a nursery newsletter that parents can choose to have emailed to them and also every room issues a monthly newsletter that relates specifically to the child's current room.
+Our SENCO also puts together a 'Connections' newsletter updating everyone on what is going on within the nursery in regards to SEND or Inclusion.

-We also advertise events that are run by the University that we are invited to join in with, such as the Firework night display.
+We advertise events that are run by the University that we are invited to join in with, such as the Firework night display.